top of page

 Cheap grace is preaching forgiveness without requiring repentance, baptism without church discipline, communion without confession, and absolution without personal confession.
 Cheap grace is grace without discipleship, grace without the cross, grace without Jesus Christ, living and incarnate.

-Costly grace is the gospel that must be sought repeatedly, the gift which must be asked for, and the door at which a man must knock.
+Costly grace is the gospel that must be sought repeatedly, the gift that must be asked for, and the door at which a man must knock.

 Courtesy of www.LumoProject.com